Sunday Buffets and A Birthday Celebration at Dusit Thani

 Of course we did not.
 But, well, the day was certainly not one of our frugal days. (we try to be frugal some of the time and fail some of the time)

-It was my birthday and usually, we go overseas at this time.
+It was my birthday and usually, we go overseas.
 But, as they say, a baby changes everything (everything) so this year, we had to stay put.
 I am not complaining, though.
 I am so in love with baby.
-With him in tow, we headed straight for Hotel Dusit Thani for their Sunday Crossover Brunch.
+With him and our daughter in tow, we headed straight for Hotel Dusit Thani for their Sunday Crossover Brunch.

 We love buffets and are partial to Sofitel’s Spirals.
 But we were ready for a change.
 There were rave reviews about Hotel Dusit’s brunch.
 It was a restaurant tour concept and there were four cuisines we can feast on – Thai, Japanese, Italian and an-around-the-world offering.
 It all sounded very appealing.